Alimony in Florida

 Callout 3: Does cohabitation affect alimony? two facts listed

-How is Cohabitation Determined?
+How Is Cohabitation Determined?

 If the court receives an alimony modification or termination petition, it will determine cohabitation on the part of the supported spouse by looking at factors such as: